 For this recipe, I use fresh thyme, green onions, garlic, and lemon zest to flavor the fish.
 However, you could easily swap in other ingredients that you enjoy: fresh sprigs of dill, some minced shallot, lime instead of lemon, or whatever you like!
 Dinner?
 Done. ✅

-Glad you asked!
-Here’s a full rundown of the ingredients for grilled lemon butter salmon, in detail.
-It’s a very simple recipe that’s well-balanced and nutritious, with a pungent bite from the garlic and green onions, plus the light richness of butter and fresh lemon.
+Here’s a full rundown of the ingredients for grilled lemon butter salmon; it’s a very simple recipe that’s well-balanced and nutritious, with a pungent bite from the garlic and green onions, plus the light richness of butter and fresh lemon.

 - Salmon: I used a large, whole salmon fillet with the skin on, but this recipe would also work with individual fillets, skin on or off.
 You’ll need 1.5 to 2 pounds, total.